Circuit Component Reuse Across Tasks in Transformer Language Models: The Colored Objects Circuit

 Path patching to the query vectors of the mover heads reveals that heads 11.6, 11.7, and 12.15 (and to a lesser extent, 13.3) are performing the role of content gatherer heads.
 This is a major difference from the IOI circuit.
 Namely, the Colored Object circuit relies on content gatherer (CG), rather than inhibition heads for influencing the query vectors of the mover heads.
 While inhibition heads tell the mover heads which tokens to ignore, the content gatherer heads tell the mover heads which tokens/positions to focus on.
 Collectively, these heads attend primarily to the obj$_2$ token and the token `color' in the question (Figure \ref{fig:cont_gath_attn}).

 To confirm that they are playing this role, we run an intervention as follows: at the [end] position, we block attention to the words in the question part of the test prompt about which we hypothesize the CGs are passing information.
 In particular, if these heads account for all of the signal that tells the model which object is being asked about, then the mover heads should randomly copy between the three color words in the test example.
 By doing so, accuracy is reduced to 35\%, i.e., the model is selecting the correct color from among the three test example colors roughly at random chance.
+For three seeds, we randomly sample three heads from these layers (without replacement) that are not predicted as playing a role in content-gathering and repeat this intervention the average accuracy for random heads is 49.9\%$\pm1.0$.
 Further analysis on these heads is done in Appendix \ref{sec:app_cont_gatherers}.